01 of 06

 For years, Times Square has been known as the “Crossroads of the World,” due to the numerous attractions that attract travelers.
 Scam artists are also aware of the sheer number of tourists, and often do whatever they can to take advantage of unaware visitors.

 Over the last several years, costumed characters continue to appear in Times Square at all hours.
-These characters can range from popular cartoon characters and superheroes, to the famous “Naked Cowboy” and the more recent body-painted “desnudas.”
-They will often beckon travelers to pose with them for photos, with the expectation of a tip afterwards.
+These characters can range from popular cartoon characters and superheroes to the famous “Naked Cowboy” and the more recent body-painted “desnudas.”
+They will often beckon travelers to pose with them for photos, with the expectation of a tip afterward.
 When they do not get the tip they want, some have been known to get confrontational and demand more.

 While there is nothing wrong with taking a photo with the many colorful characters of Times Square, travelers should not feel pressured into stopping for a picture.
 For those who do decide to take a picture with the roaming characters, the Times Square Alliance offers the following advice: “You are not required to tip costume characters, but if you take a photo with one of them please note that a tip is expected.”
 Those travelers who ultimately feel harassed or intimidated by one of the Times Square characters should report their experience to a police officer or Times Square Safety Officer.Continue to 3 of 6 below.